erlendfossen/ML_Beetles/README.md

 # ML_Beetles
 Using machine learning to predict/classify species of beetles.
+Based on data from Fossen et. al. 2016, where 4 species of beetles within the genus Hydrobius were found to be genetically distinct and morphological data was collected per species in an attempt to create identification keys.
+Here I use machine learning (random forest) to train a model that can classify the species based on morphological test data.